Finch House

 The Frog house is designed as an efficient and well-zoned family home at 178m2.
 The plan includes 4 bedrooms, 2 bathrooms with a powder room and study nook.
 The zoning strategy places the master suite downstairs with a universal access ensuite, and the other bedrooms upstairs with a flexi-space to give occupants zoned spaces of quiet and play.

-The house is designed to be best optimised with North to the rear or side.
-The covered deck and garage/carport spaces are ancillary and can be positioned to best suit each site’s access, views and solar orientation.
 The Frog house is designed as a house and garage.
 Vertical timber hardwood is placed on the lower level and low-maintenance vertical cement boards on the upper level.
 Windows are triple glazed and can be either all-Australian hardwood, uPVC or an alu-clad timber frame, with a powder coated aluminium outer layer of a colour chosen to match any palette.
 True to the AlterecO2 ethos, expensive materials are not essential to a sexy and durable facade.

 Possum House